 Arranging a cremation

-It is wisest to approach a funeral director immediately death occurs to advise him that you would like to arrange a cremation.
+It is wisest to approach a funeral director immediately death occurs to advise them that you would like to arrange a cremation.
 You will need to sign an "application to cremate" form if you are the executor or the next of kin or are authorised by either to do so.
 The death will have to be registered.

 The cremation ashes